Home /Blog /

 • Run tests long enough to reach significance before declaring a winner.
 A one-week test on a low-volume segment tells you nothing.

-Quick Tips to Get a Better SaaS Customer Experience
+Pro Tips to Get a Better SaaS Customer Experience

 • Give customer-facing teams visibility into product usage data, not just support ticket history.